 Aggressive medical malpractice lawyers in Washington, D.C. and Baltimore, Maryland

-With more than three decades of successful experience, the legal team at Schochor, Federico and Staton, P.A. fights to achieve top compensation when you are injured through medical malpractice or negligence.
+With more than three decades of successful experience, the legal team at Schochor, Staton, Goldberg, and Cardea, P.A. fights to achieve top compensation when you are injured through medical malpractice or negligence.
 Contact us today to schedule a free consultation.